>>

 Approaches

-From North.
-The profile begins back in Ridgway to show the maximum elevation gain.
-The pass road starts in Ouray.
-Red Mountain Pass starts with its main act.
-After a few introductory switchbacks above Ouray follows the traversal of Uncompaghre Canyon, using several short shelf road constructions.
-These have as much exposure to straight dropoffs immediately next to a narrow shoulder, as one is ever going to see in Colorado.
 At the head of the canyon the road enters a new landscape.
-You could call it a plateau, if it wasn't for a second layer of peaks reaching skywards from this level.
-So many Red Mountains line the road, that the task of naming them has been reduced to numbering..
-After an extended relatively flat section the road steepens again and climaxes in a flurry of valley switchbacks between a mess of historic and modern mining ruins and tailing piles.
-The top is slightly below treeline with good views in both directions.
+You could call it a normal plateau, if it wasn't for a second layer of peaks reaching skywards from this level.
+So many Red Mountains line the road, that the task of naming them separately has been reduced to numbering them.
+After an extended relatively flat section the road steepens again and climaxes in a flurry of wide switchbacks between a mess of historic and modern mining ruins and tailing piles.
+The top is slightly below treeline, but still has some good views in both directions.

 History

-Hayden Survey(<Molas/ Coal Bank Pass|Lizard Head Pass>): Little has been added to the maps produced by the Hayden Survey.
-During its second year of exploration, 1874, the Hayden Survey set its eyes on the San Juan Mountains and Baker Park, as the Silverton area was known.
-A major objective was to find a route into the isolated mining settlement that was suitable for heavy mining equipment.
 Several primitive routes lead into the mountain fortress.
 All of them had their own peculiar set of unsolvable difficulties.
 They had entered the area from the east over Cinnamon Pass.
-A trail following Animas canyon from the south was considered impassable.
+Another option, a trail following Animas canyon from the south was considered impassable.
 Also to the south, a trail existed following the east side of Sultan Mountain, the general area of today's Molas Pass road.
 It too was considered useless for mining equipment.
 Maybe the north had a better access route ?
 Their progress up Mineral Creek to Red Mountain Pass presented no problems.
 It was descending the other side to the box Canyon above Ouray, that geographer Rhoda concluded flatly : "The canyon bars all egress".
-There was only one general direction they hadn't tried yet, west.
-The route lead them to an unnamed crossing above Trout Lake descending to Lizard Head Pass, a stretch that would be better described as a mountaineering route than a "suitable for heavy mining equipment".
-And so Red Mountain Pass alluded the Hayden Survey as a feasible connection between Ouray and Silverton of the 1870s, although the motivationto find a route, in terms of potential profit for others, was high enough.

 The Leadville Boom (<Cinnamon Pass|Stony Pass>) also Otto Mears Passes (<Owl Creek Pass|Hesperus Pass>): It took until 1882 for motivation to mount to the point of action.
 In 1882 construction began on a toll road over Red Mountain Pass.
-The motivation was provided in the form of gold at the nearby Yankee Girl Mine.
-The fact that both Silverton and Ouray were about to have functioning rail heads, courtesy of the Denver Rio Grande Railway, also improved mining feasibility.
+The final impetus was provided in the form of gold at the nearby Yankee Girl Mine.
+The fact that both Silverton and Ouray were about to have functioning rail heads, courtesy of the Denver Rio Grande Railway, also made this project more feasible..

 Railroads(<Hagermann Pass|Hesperus Pass>).
 Old Otto also plays the leading part in the next chapter about Red Mountain Pass, the time when it was almost crossed by a railroad - almost, but not quite.
 To explain how much it would have meant to lay tracks down that last remaining link between Ironton and Ouray, we have to paint a picture around it.

 The idea that these 26 miles needed to be connected by rails was hatched by toll road operator Otto Mears, whose stature had grown far above toll road owner at this point.
 He was now in his 50s and slowly started selling his empire.
 170 miles of toll road were still under his control, and 26 of them just happened to go over Red Mountain Pass, the missing link between Silverton and Ouray.
 Otto no longer had the ambition to build an industrial railroad empire.
 Instead he was at the point of selling whatever empire was left.
-The rails between Silverton and Ouray became his fixation, a point to prove just to show that it could be done.
+But the rails between Silverton and Ouray became his fixation, a point to prove - just to show that it could be done.

 The failure irked Otto Mears.
 In his mind Silverton and Ouray still needed a rail connection that does not require a detour through Buena Vista and Grand Junction.
-If not over Red Mountain Pass, then perhaps the round about way over Lizard Head Pass Pass.
+If not over Red Mountain Pass, then perhaps the round about way over Lizard Head Pass Pass was feasible ?
 His next attempt would be longer than the Red Mountain Pass route, but still considerably shorter than the Grand Junction - Buena Vista option.
 Lizard Head Pass was the biggest obstacle on this route, but not the first one.
 The story continues with a minor often neglected crossing near Durango, Hesperus Pass.

-Even though Otto Mear's Silverton railroad was a financial failure it was a success in other terms.
+Even though Otto Mear's Silverton railroad over Red Mountain Pass was a financial failure it was a success in other terms.
 Those 16 miles of railroad proved to be by far the most fabled, irresponsibly quaint, written about miles in Colorado railroad history.
 What other rail journey had a sleeper car on a two hour run covering 16 miles ?

 Modern Highways (<Rabbit Ears Pass|Molas Pass/ Coal Bank Pass>): Enter the automobile.
 Red Mountain Pass became the first section of the "Million Dollar Highway" Route, a name that still is used in tourist brochures today.
 The name dates back to the time between the wars, 1921, when names like the "Victory Highway", "the Triangle Route" and the "Old Trails Road" were part of the vocabulary.
 The Million Dollar Highway route also included Molas Divide/ Coalbank Pass.
 In the following three years highway work resulted in a one way gravel road with turnouts, a significant improvement over what was before.
 By 1939 the road was kept open during the winter.
 Today's road is located above the old Mears Toll road.